marisacasillas/chatterlab/content/courses/HLI2023/Casillas-HLI-Spring2023-Syllabus.md

 6. Review of results (in class, led by Dr. Casillas)
 7. Scientific report (due Tuesday of finals week, 4000 words *max*; 25% of grade)

-We will spend some time on learning the basics of scientific report writing and you will receive a grading rubric for the final paper at that session.
+We will spend some time on learning the basics of scientific report writing.

 ### Extra credit